simonambridge/RestServer/README.md

 We use dsetool to create a Solr core based on the table that we want to index.
 In this case it's ```SparkSensoreData.SensorData```.

-This table is an example of a set of data from sensors.
+This table is an example of a set of event (time series) data from sensors.
 It is a simple table:

-Name - the anem of the device e.g. "p100" (Partition Key) Time - the time the event was received (CLustering Column) Value - the reading or value of the event
+*Name - the name of the device e.g. "p100" (Partition Key) *Time - the time the event was received (Partition Key) *Value - the reading or value of the event

 In a production environment we would only index the columns that we would want to query on.
 Tip - the schema must exist to run this exercise.
 If you've jumped here then you've missed creating it.